Foreigner

 Key tracks

-Foreigner's music maintains a constant presence on classic rock FM stations and online rock radio streams, where their anthems are essential to the daily playlist.
-Their songs are fixtures on stations dedicated to the greatest hits of the 70s and 80s, ensuring their sound reaches new generations of rock listeners.
+Foreigner's music remains a fixture on classic rock FM stations, where their anthems are celebrated for their timeless hooks and sing-along choruses.
+Their songs are regularly featured on online rock radio streams dedicated to the biggest hits of the 70s and 80s.